 As can be seen from the table, other than the point biserial (PB) and the DIF flags, all other statistical indices were well within the acceptable criteria.
 No items were flagged based on the fit analyses.
 For the PB we checked every item < 0.15 internally for the items being wrongly keyed.
-No such items were found across content and grade, even though some of the items had negative PBs
+No such items were found across content and grade, even though some of the items had negative PBs.

 2.6.
-Items Selected for the 2010 Operational Tests
+Items Selected for the 2011 Operational Tests

-As discussed above, the selection of items that were included in the final operational test forms of the 2010 Mod-MSA: Reading examination required a careful consideration based on test design, classical item analyses, DIF analyses, and IRT analyses.
+As discussed above, the selection of items that were included in the final operational test forms of the 2011 Mod-MSA: Reading examination required a careful consideration based on test design, classical item analyses, DIF analyses, and IRT analyses.
 The general guidelines for the creation of the operational forms were as follows:

-- Do not include items that are too easy or too hard. - Do not include items with DIF classifications "C" for the SR items unless they have been deemed acceptable by the external review of content experts. - Finally, do not include items which have Rasch infit and outfit mean-squares higher than 2.0.
+- Do not include items that are too easy or too hard. - Do not include items with DIF classifications 'C' for the SR items unless they have been deemed acceptable by the external review of content experts. - Finally, do not include items which have Rasch infit and outfit mean-squares higher than 2.0.

-Appendix A provides a list of item UIN numbers used to produce the operational form (the core items) from the total items administered in 2010.
+Appendix A provides a list of item UIN numbers of each item used to produce the operational form (the core items) from the total items administered in 2011.

 Item level descriptive statistics (i.e., p-values and point biserials) are provided in Section 3.2 (Tables 3.2.1 to 3.2.6).
-Classical (i.e., p-values and point biserials) as well as IRT item analyses (i.e., Rasch difficulty and fit analysis) are provided in Section 5.3 (Tables 5.3.1 to 5.3.6).
 Appendix B provides item analysis by distractors while differential item functioning (DIF) analysis is provided in Appendix C.

-As shown in Tables 3.2.1 to 3.2.6, there were several items across grades that had negative and zero point biserials.
-As explained earlier, these items were examined by content specialists for key and content accuracy, but no items were found that were wrongly keyed.
+As shown in Tables 3.2.1 to 3.2.6, there were a few items that had negative point biserials.
+These items were examined by content specialists for key and content accuracy.
+Other than the Point Biserial (PB) and the DIF flags, all other statistical indices were well within the acceptable criteria.
+For the PB we checked every item < 0.15 internally for the items being wrongly keyed.
+No such items were found across content and grade, even though some of the items had negative PBs.

-DIF analyses were conducted for gender and between white and African-Americans using the delta scale, D (D = -2.35loge( $\alpha{MH}$ ), where loge( $\alpha{MH}$ ) is the Mantel-Haenszel log odds ratio), in combination with the Mantel-Haenszel significant test of DIF detection (see Appendix C).
-Items with flags for moderate DIF (flag with B) were examined for bias.
-All items that were flagged as C were not included in the operational form.
-Only six items, one each in Grades 3, 4, 5, and 6, and two in Grade 7, had a DIF classification of 'C'.
+DIF analyses were conducted for gender and between White and African-Americans using the delta scale, $D (D = -2.35 \log_e(\alpha{MH}))$, where $\log_e(\alpha{MH})$ is the Mantel-Haenszel log odds ratio), in combination with the Mantel-Haenszel significant test of DIF detection (see Appendix C).
+Items with flags for moderate DIF (flag with 'B') were examined for bias.
+All items that were flagged as 'C' were not included in the operational form.
+However, there were no items with a DIF classification of 'C' across grades.

-The MSDE and Pearson worked collaboratively to select items for 2010 operational scoring and evaluate the psychometric properties of these operational item sets.
+The MSDE and Pearson worked collaboratively to select items for 2011 operational scoring and to evaluate the psychometric properties of these operational item sets.
 In accordance with the NPC's recommendation, no items with negative point biserial correlations were selected for operational scoring.
-However, in spite of our intention of abiding by the terms of rejection outlined above, some items that had PBs less than 0.10 (but not negative or zero PBs), and items that were omitted by more than 5% of the students were included as operational items because of not having corresponding substitute items to use.
-None of the omit flags, however, were for more than 5.95% of the students.
+However, in spite of our intention of abiding by the terms of rejection outlined above, some items that had PBs less than 0.10 (but not negative or zero PBs) were included as operational items because of not having corresponding substitute items to use.
+There were no item that had omits for greater than five percent of the students.